Frequently Asked Questions

 When will final performance specifications for my aircraft be available?

-Current performance specifications are available online and in the deposit agreement.
-Performance specifications will be updated in the Aircraft Purchase Agreement if they change, so you will have the opportunity to review them before committing to your aircraft and making your first payment.
+Current performance specifications are available online.
+Performance specifications will be updated in the Aircraft Purchase Agreement if they change, so you will have the opportunity to review them before committing to your aircraft and making your deposit.

 What options are available on the A5?

 Available configurations, aircraft options, and appearance schemes will be reviewed with you prior to receiving your Aircraft Purchase Agreement.

 Do I order directly from ICON, or do you have a dealer network?

 At this time, all aircraft purchase orders are placed directly with ICON.
 Contact ICON Sales at 707-564-4100 or firstname.lastname@example.org.